tolbooth/jinamp/README.md

 * As a user, I want to be able to add a track to my queue
 * As a user, I want to be able to view the next track in my queue
 * As a user, I want to be able to play and pause a track
+* As a user, I want to be able to create and save a playlist
+* As a user, I want to be able to load a playlist from file